• Skip to primary navigation

 Scratch your head at the Trick Eye Museum

 Snap-happy tourists will love the Trick Eye Museum for its bevy of interactive 2D and 3D scenes that make for fun, outrageous illusions.
 Just be sure to pose in the right spots (pointed out with markers)!
 You could find yourself balancing on a circus elephant’s trunk or flying on a broomstick.
+The museum is filled with fantastic things to do with kids!
 It’s a hilarious, lighthearted way to spend a few hours; plus, you’ll leave with lots of photos to baffle friends and family with.

 Visit a rooftop bar

 With towering high-rise buildings at every turn, it’s no shock that Singapore is home to some of the best rooftop bars in the world.
 Not only are the views amazing, the drinks are top-notch too.
-Definitely one of the best things to do with friends in Singapore and visitors.
+Definitely one of the best things to do in Singapore with friends and visitors.
+If you are planning your next date night, or running low on things to do in Singapore for couples, a rooftop bar is the ultimate romantic urban escape.
 Head here for our pick of the best bars to feel on top of the world.

-More interesting things to do in Singapore with friends!
+More interesting things to do in Singapore this weekend!

 If you’ve got family, friends, overseas work colleagues or other guests coming to town and you’d love to show them some quirkier bits of Singapore, here’s a cracking list of things to do and see.